Fine art Appraisals, consultation and brokerage. Specializing in the art of the American South.

 She is an Accredited Member of the Appraisers Association of America, the most elite and select appraisal organization in the United States.
 She is a recognized expert in the areas of Southern Regional art and Newcomb College art pottery.
 Her activity in these markets, both at auction and in private sales, ensures that she has the greatest knowledge regarding both the values and the qualitative aspects of this material.
 Amanda Winstead has appraised, researched, discovered, auctioned and sold thousands of works of art totaling well in excess of $100 million.

 Amanda Winstead is dedicated to providing the highest level of professional appraisal services.
 Her appraisal reports and methodologies conform to the latest Uniform Standards of Professional Appraisal Practice (USPAP) providing her clientele with the most complete and accurate valuations.
 Amanda Winstead specializes in providing objective and well-researched written appraisals of American and European paintings, prints, and sculpture dating from the 18th c. to the present.
 She also appraises select categories of decorative arts such as Newcomb College pottery, Shearwater pottery and American and New Orleans coin silver.
 She performs appraisals for insurance, donation, estate tax, resale, collection management and damage and loss purposes.
-Amanda Winstead has worked as an expert appraiser for the Internal Revenue Service.
+Amanda Winstead has worked as an expert appraiser for the Internal Revenue Service and the Federal Bureau of Investigation.

 The appraisal process involves the identification, description and valuation of a work of art.
 Amanda Winstead physically examines, documents and photographs each work of art included in the appraisal.
 She fully describes each object including a condition report and notations about provenance, publications and exhibition history.
 When appropriate, a market analysis is included as well.
 All of this information is presented in a concise report including color digital photographs of the works of art.
 Our vast research library and use of multiple price databases ensure that each item is appropriately described, researched and valued.